12 Sweet Scone Recipes (One for Each Month of the Year)

-Rhubarb is not a fruit!
+Did you know rhubarb is not a fruit?
 Despite its common use in “all things dessert-like,” it's actually a vegetable.
 Botanically speaking, fruits are ripened things that contain seeds.
 That’s why tomatoes are technically a fruit, as are peppers, cucumbers, and squash.
 Rhubarb is a vegetable, like celery.
 Rhubarb is one of the first crops of the year, its pink buds often push up through the earth when there is still snow on the ground, so rhubarb is my choice for April scones.

 These rhubarb orange scones by Seasons in Vermont are slightly tart, a little sweet, and perfectly delicious.

 Fans of the Father Brown mystery books by G. K. Chesterton or the BBC television series of the same name are no doubt familiar with Mrs. McCarthy.
 She is the parish secretary, fact-checker for Father Brown, his aide and confidante, and she who ensures that he eats.
 She is an admirable cook and has a tendency to brag about her award-winning strawberry scones.

 In her blog, Olla-Podrida, Pattie Tierney shares her concept of Mrs. McCarthy's strawberry scones.
 See the tender crumbs and the glistening crust of sugar sprinkles?
 Split them while still warm, insert a large dollop of whipped cream, and you will have the most amazing strawberry shortcake.

 June brings us summer vacations, and what is more summery than a scone bursting with the tropical flavors of pineapple and coconut?